On the homogenization of partial integro-differential-algebraic equations: A general compactness theorem for the homogenization of evolutionary equations

 as $n\to\infty$ for all $t\in\R$ and all weakly convergent sequences $(f_n)_n$ in $H_{\nu,-1}(\R;H)$. \end{Sa}

-The generalization of this theorem to the case $(P2)$ requires a homogenization result for the case of $A=0$, i.e. a result on the homogenization of ordinary integro-differential equations.
-Since we deal with a possibly degenerated case in the sense of \cite[3.3 Some special cases]{PicPhy}, we cannot use the homogenization result for ordinary integro-differential equations already established in \cite[Theorem 5.2]{Waurick}.
-The refined argument is tailored for the $0$-analytic case (cf.\ Section \ref{section: aux}), which, however, does not cover the results in \cite{Waurick}.
+The generalization of this theorem to the case $(P2)$ requires a homogenization result for the case of $A=0$, that is to say, a result on the homogenization of ordinary integro-differential equations.
+Since we deal with a possibly degenerate case in the sense of \cite[Section 3.3]{PicPhy}, we cannot use the homogenization result for ordinary integro-differential equations already established in \cite[Theorem 5.2]{Waurick}.
+The refined argument is tailored for the $0$-analytic case (cf.\ Section \ref{section: aux}), which, however, does not cover the results in \cite{Waurick}, see also \cite{W2014G} for a related result.

 \begin{Sa} Let $H$ be a separable Hilbert space, $\eps,c,d,r>0$.
 Let $(M_n)_n$ be a bounded sequence in $\s H^\infty(B(0,\eps);L(H))\cap \s H^{\infty,c}(B(r,r);L(H))$ and assume that for all $n\in \N$, $M_n(0)\geqq d$ on $R(M_n(0))=R(M_1(0))$.
-Then there exists $r'\in(0,r]$ and a strictly monotone sequence of positive integers $(n_k)_k$ such that, for $\nu>1/(2r')$, $(\partial_0 M_{n_k}(\partial_0^{-1}))_k$ $G$-converges to $\partial_0\mu(\partial_0^{-1})$ in $H_{\nu,-1}(\R;H)$, where $\mu$ has the following properties: there is $\eps',c'>0$ such that \ben \item $\mu \in \s H^{\infty}(B(0,\eps');L(H))\cap \s H^{\infty,c'}(B(r',r');L(H))$, \item $R(\mu(0))=R(M_1(0))$, \item for all open $E\subseteqq \C$ relatively compact in $B(0,\eps')\setminus \{0\}$ ($:\iff E\subset\subset B(0,\eps')\setminus \{0\}$),
+Then there exists $r'\in(0,r]$ and a strictly monotone sequence of positive integers $(n_k)_k$ such that, for $\nu>1/(2r')$, $(\partial_t M_{n_k}(\partial_t^{-1}))_k$ $G$-converges to $\partial_t\mu(\partial_t^{-1})$ in $H_{\nu,-1}(\R;H)$, where $\mu$ has the following properties: there is $\eps',c'>0$ such that \ben \item $\mu \in \s H^{\infty}(B(0,\eps');L(H))\cap \s H^{\infty,c'}(B(r',r');L(H))$, \item $R(\mu(0))=R(M_1(0))$, \item for all open $E\subseteqq \C$ relatively compact in $B(0,\eps')\setminus \{0\}$ ($:\iff E\subset\subset B(0,\eps')\setminus \{0\}$),

-\een \end{Sa} \begin{proof} Define the Hilbert spaces $H_1:=R(M_1(0))$ and $H_2:=N(M_1(0))$ together with the canonical (orthogonal) projections $\pi_j:H\to H_j$, $j\in\{1,2\}$.
-Then, for all $n\in\N$ and $j,k\in\{1,2\}$, set $M_{jk,n}(\cdot):= \pi_j M_n(\cdot)\pi_k^*$.
+\een \end{Sa} \begin{proof} Define the Hilbert spaces $H_1\coloneqq R(M_1(0))$ and $H_2\coloneqq N(M_1(0))$ together with the canonical (orthogonal) projections $\pi_j:H\to H_j$, $j\in\{1,2\}$.
+Then, for all $n\in\N$ and $j,k\in\{1,2\}$, set $M_{jk,n}(\cdot)\coloneqq \pi_j M_n(\cdot)\pi_k^*$.
 Now, the first assertion in Lemma \ref{Le: prototype} ensures the existence of $\eps'>0$ such that, for all $E\subseteqq \C$ relatively compact in $B(0,\eps')\setminus \{0\}$, the sequence $(M_n(\cdot)^{-1})_n$ is bounded in $\s H^{\infty}(E;L(H_1\oplus H_2))$.
 By $\sigma$-compactness of $B(0,\eps')\setminus \{0\}$ and Theorem \ref{Thm: seq_comp}, we may choose a subsequence $(M_{n_k}(\cdot)^{-1})_k$ of $(M_{n}(\cdot)^{-1})_n$ such that there is a holomorphic mapping $\eta:B(0,\eps')\setminus\{0\}\to L(H)$ with